ChrisJabb21/BankingConsoleApp/README.md

 ## Project Overview
-Program for a Banking application in Java based on following specifications and objectives and one week timeframe.
-First version started as a console application.
-(WIP and refactoring)
+Program for a Banking application in Java based on following specifications and objectives and one week timeframe as a console application.

 Layered (n-tiered) architecture